WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 Wallet and Dapp are required to establish pairing topic before proceeding to Push protocol execution.

-Additonally Wallet must meet the pre-requisites for the [Push Subscribe](./push-subscribe.md) to complete this flow
+Additionally Wallet must meet the pre-requisites for [Push Subscribe](./push-subscribe.md) to complete this flow.

 ### Protocol